pablo-icm/emm/content/publication/bana-changes-2014/index.md

 DOM
 quality, characterized by fluorescent
 DOM
 analysis and collected from key times of the predator–prey curve.
-In both ecosystems, protozoan‐altered DOM led to similar increases in bacterial carbon demand (238% and 213%) and decreases in bacterial growth efficiency ( BGE
+In both ecosystems, protozoan-altered DOM led to similar increases in bacterial carbon demand (238% and 213%) and decreases in bacterial growth efficiency ( BGE